Probate Application Form NZ: PR1 & PR2 Guide (2026)

 Next Steps After Approval

+For a full overview of what executors must do, see executor duties in NZ.
 Once probate is granted, the executor must:

 DIY vs. Professional Help for Probate Applications